Trauma & PTSD Therapy in Boulder, Denver, Fort Collins, Broomfield and Longmont

 Trauma is a part of life, and while it varies in severity, most survivors of trauma are able to recover and return to normal functioning within time.
 However, we also know that others will continue to experience stress reactions that do not go away on their own and may even worsen.
 These people may have developed Post-traumatic Stress Disorder.

-Typically, men experience more traumatic events than do women.
-However, women are more likely to develop symptoms of Post-traumatic Stress Disorder.
 The most common trauma for women is sexual assault or child sexual abuse.
 About one in three women will experience a sexual assault in her lifetime.
 Women are also more likely than men to be neglected or abused in childhood, to experience domestic violence, or to have a loved one suddenly die.

 There are three sets of symptoms of Post-traumatic Stress Disorder, all of which can significantly impair one’s life.
 The first set involves re-experiencing the original trauma.
 This can happen when the survivor is reminded of the trauma in the form of a person, place, or event.
 It can also happen out of the blue through a random memory.
 The second set of symptoms includes purposely avoiding places or people that are reminders of the trauma.
 The survivor isolates herself from others and begins to feel numb.
 The third set of symptoms involves feeling on guard, easily startled, and irritable.